Aperture: 250mm (10 inches)

 We were impressed with the sharp views this scope produced: the mirror arrived well collimated and the field seemed very flat.

-With the 30mm eyepiece we enjoyed beautiful star clusters such as the Beehive in Cancer.
+With the 30mm eyepiece we enjoyed beautiful star clusters such as the Beehive Cluster in Cancer.

 With so many more visible stars than are possible in a small refractor, this certainly produced the elusive ‘wow factor’.